 New York City

-At the leading edge of performance-based curation for 45 years, Danspace Project works in deep partnership with artists around themes that represent this moment and peer into the field’s future.
+At the leading edge of performance-based curation for 45 years, Danspace Project works in deep partnership with artists around themes representing this moment and peer into the field’s future.

 • Logo of Ella Project